Replacing One Addiction with Another: Why It Happens & How to Avoid It

 - Skipping school or work, or neglecting professional or personal responsibilities, to indulge in your obsession

 - Lying to loved ones, or hiding obsession-related activities

 - Experiencing negative consequences such as health problems or relationship conflicts due to your obsession, but still finding yourself unable to stop

 How to Overcome Addiction by Taking Responsibility and Seeking Professional Treatment

 To overcome addictive behaviors, you have to recognize and take responsibility for your addiction.
 While substance use disorder is a disease, and you are not at fault for a substance or behavioral addiction, there are aspects of your addiction that you need to claim responsibility for—most importantly, seeking professional addiction treatment and following through on the steps required for a successful recovery.
 The best way to demonstrate to yourself and to others that the hurtful addictive behaviors of your past do not reflect who you really are, is to take back control of your life and become the better person that exists within your core self.

 You can’t take control all on your own, however.
 You do it by asking for help and being open to the treatment interventions offered at a rehab facility.
 You dedicate yourself each day to learning more about how to overcome addiction.

 Take the first step in learning how to overcome addiction by consulting our treatment facility directory.
-You can also speak directly with a treatment advisor by calling 800-483-2193.
+You can also speak directly with a treatment advisor by calling 800-483-2193(Who Answers?).
 Let us connect you to the best forms of treatment for your unique needs.